 Yes!
 An orthodontist approves your treatment plan and evaluates your progress photos if requested.
 If you are having issues with trays not fitting or your teeth not tracking to your plan, then your orthodontist determines the appropriate action.
 It is likely you will never meet this person face-to-face or speak with him/her directly, however.

 We get these questions a lot.
 People ask about overbites, underbites, cross bites, wisdom teeth, permanent baby teeth, severe crowding, severe spacing, permanent retainers that are still in place, among many other things.
 It really is case by case.
-Easysmile used to tell people they don’t move molars or fix overbites, for example, but several forum members are now having it done.
+Easysmile used to tell people they don’t move molars or fix overbites, for example, but several customers are now having it done.
 Some people had to have their wisdom teeth extracted; some didn’t.

 Many people are happily surprised by what they can fix.

 The best way to get an answer is to get the evaluation.
-You certainly can poll the forum for opinions, but you may get false positives or false negatives based on each individual’s experience.
+You certainly can poll customers for opinions, but you may get false positives or false negatives based on each individual’s experience.
 You can also look through the photo albums on the group to see if you spot teeth similar to yours.
 However, don’t conclude that because they can fix one person’s teeth they can also fix yours--and vice-versa.

 The evaluation process involves a scan or impressions to create a 3D image of your teeth.
 Easysmile may ask follow-up questions and in some cases will require that dental work (such as wisdom teeth extraction) be performed first.